 When Tim Berners launched his website in August 1991, he had no idea what keyword research meant.

-You can’t blame Tim because he actually invented the first website.
+You can’t blame Tim because he actually invented the first website and the necessity for seo service companies.

 What is Keyword Research?